 The descent was fun, in the dark, with only our headlights to guide us.

 View during the descent

-Unfortunately the village of Bormio didn't have a campsite.
+Unfortunately, the village of Bormio didn't have a campsite.
 It was already dark, so we needed to camp in the wild.
-A kilometer farther it wasn't as densely build and we found a nice hill to 'sleep' on.
+A kilometer farther, it wasn't as densely built and we found a nice hill to 'sleep' on.
 It was still drizzling.
-It rained the entire night so we didn't get much sleep.
+It rained the entire night, so we didn't get much sleep.